8 simple tips to make a firm mattress softer

 Final thoughts

-Investing in a mattress topper or a new bed base are two effective ways to make a firm mattress softer.
-However, these are not permanent solutions for an old-worn out mattress.
-If you’ve been sleeping on your mattress for more than seven years, it could be time for a replacement.
+A mattress topper and a new bed base can make a firm mattress feel softer.
+However, these are not permanent solutions for an old, worn-out mattress.
+If you have been sleeping on your mattress for over seven years, it may be time to replace it.

 About the author